Oak Creek Canyon water and red rock country near Sedona Arizona

 Best flows

 Use the Sedona gauge trend, water clarity, and temperature together.
-Stable or slowly falling clear water is the best clue; rising, stained, warm, or crowded water should move the plan higher, earlier, or to another route.
+Stable or slowly falling clear water is the best clue.
+Rising, stained, warm, or crowded water should move the plan higher, earlier, or to another route.

-When to skip
+When to leave

 Local plan

-Start with a gauge and access check, then choose the reach: West Fork or the Slide Rock-to-Sterling Springs regulation water for a shaded trout session, lower Sedona only when temperature, access, and crowds still support it.
+Start with a gauge and access check, then choose the reach: West Fork or the Slide Rock-to-Sterling Springs rule water for a shaded trout session, lower Sedona only when temperature, access, and crowds still support it.

 Backup water